eastmaels/steemblog.github.io/_posts/account/deanliu/2017-01-30_lunar-new-year-the-taiwanese-tempo-with-original-photos.md

 - - -

-This page is synchronized from the post: [Lunar New Year, the Taiwanese Tempo with original photos](https://steemit.com/@deanliu/lunar-new-year-the-taiwanese-tempo-with-original-photos)
+This page is synchronized from the post: ['Lunar New Year, the Taiwanese Tempo with original photos'](https://steemit.com/@deanliu/lunar-new-year-the-taiwanese-tempo-with-original-photos)